Foundation 3 - Unity

 Because God is love, there is to be unity, harmony, and order in His creation.
 (1Co 14:33,40)

-Each part of God's integrated creation is interrelated to the others.
+Each part of God's wholistic/systemic/integrated/unified creation is interrelated/interdependent with the others.
 (1Co 12:18-25)

 If one part suffers, the others suffer with it.
-(1Co 12:26)
+(1Co 12:26a)

 All parts are designed to work together in one integrated whole.
-(Eph 4:16, Mt 9:12, Jn 5:6)
+(Eph 4:16 fitly joined together, Mt 9:12 health is whole, Mk 6:56 made whole, Jn 5:6 Will you be made whole?, Jn 5:14 made whole)

 The creation was not declared "very good" until it was all in place. (good: Ge 1:4,10,12,18,21,25) (very good: Ge 1:31)